rafasgj/rafaeljeffman.com/research/ai/fortune-telling-hallucination-llm.md

 After creating the image you pass the parameter `--rag IMAGE_NAME` to the `run` command when running the model prompt.

-One advantage of using Ramalama for creating the RAG image is that is supports AsciiDoc and Markdown as document formats, so the data used will be ansible-freeipa's main README file and the `ipaserver` role README file will be used.
+One advantage of using RamaLama for creating the RAG image is that is supports AsciiDoc and Markdown as document formats, so the data used will be ansible-freeipa's main README file and the `ipaserver` role README file will be used.
 Both files with be stored in a directory `knowledge`.